Wall Street Pummels PPL Corporation (PPL) After Recent Earnings Report

 BofA Securities gave a rating of “Neutral” to PPL, setting the target price at $30 in the report published on November 30th of the previous year.

-Volatility was left at 1.43%, however, over the last 30 days, the volatility rate increased by 1.42%, as shares sank -2.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.80% lower at present.
+Volatility was left at 1.54%, however, over the last 30 days, the volatility rate increased by 1.67%, as shares sank -5.98% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.11% upper at present.

 Insider Trading